 Analysis of the primary and higher-order structure of protein-based drugs is critical for both understanding molecular action as well as monitoring and comparing drug product quality.
 In this suite of projects, you will apply a new powerful analytical technology that uses mass spectrometry to measure the hydrogen/deuterium exchange of proteins in solution (HDX-MS).
 By HDX-MS, we can obtain detailed information on the structure and dynamics of biopharmaceuticals.
-You will use this technique to analyze and compare the structural properties of new potential protein drugs in development and thus help to achieve a molecular understanding of their pharmaceutical properties and function in the human body.
+You will use this technique to analyze and compare the structural properties of new potential protein drugs in development and thus help to achieve a molecular understanding of their pharmaceutical

+Esben Trabjerg Assistant Professor

+Researcher Profile

+Research focus: Protein cross-linking mass

+spectrometry (XL-MS), HDX-MS

+esben.trabjerg@sund.ku.dk

+properties and function in the human body.
 Work will be done in close collaboration with researchers at UCPH or industrial collaborators such as Biogen Idec (USA), Roche (Germany) and Novo Nordisk (Denmark), depending on the project.
 There is typically also the possibility to perform parts of the project at the industrial collaborator.
-No. of students: 1-2 Understanding the binding of drugs to target proteins of the human body
+No. of students: 1-2

+Understanding the binding of drugs to target proteins of the human body